 Funding a Greener Future

-Apply now to join the future of sustainability.
+Building the future of sustainability.

-This fall, two cities are expected to pioneer the first publicly-offered Environmental Impact Bonds (EIBs), supported by the Rockefeller Foundation.
+Two cities are expected to pioneer the first publicly-offered Environmental Impact Bonds (EIBs), supported by the Rockefeller Foundation.
 The winning cities will work with Neighborly and impact analysis experts Quantified Ventures to structure, market and underwrite these financings.
 Services by both firms will be offered pro bono.

 An Environmental Impact Bond could finance green infrastructure projects, which use vegetation, soils and other natural elements to restore and mimic the natural water cycle, to prevent runoff and contamination.
 Beyond green infrastructure, EIBs can fund other projects that help build more resilient communities, such as microgrids, affordable housing, waste reduction and disaster preparedness.